ubeac/docs/GatewayList.md

         **uid** : This shows the name of sensor like *"Temperature", "Humidity", "Location"* and etc. You can also use *"id", "uid", "name", "title" and "ip"* instead of that.

-        **Type** : This is a code that shows the type of sensor.
+        **type** : This is a code that shows the type of sensor.
 Each sensor has a type number and a name. you need to put the type number to indicate the type of sensor.
 To know more about sensor types, you can refer to [SensorType list](./SensorTypes.md).

         **unit** : This is a code that shows the unit of data that should be considered in uBeac panel.
 For example, if you send temperature data, this can be a number related to centigrade or Fahrenheit.
 To know more about sensor units, you can refer to [unit list](./SensorUnits.md).